flare-foundation/reward-scripts/README.md

    - `RPC`: RPC URL for the network
    - `MAX_BLOCKS_FOR_EVENT_READS`: how many blocks can be read with a single web3 API call (e.g. `getAllEvents`)
    - `MAX_REQUESTS_PER_SECOND`: how many requests per second can be made
-   - `FIRST_REWARD_EPOCH`: first reward epoch for which rewards will be calculated
+   - `REWARD_EPOCH`: reward epoch for which rewards are calculated
    - `NUM_UNREWARDED_EPOCHS`: number of reward epochs to calculate rewards for
    - `REQUIRED_FTSO_PERFORMANCE_WEI`: the amount of FTSO rewards that an FTSO provider needs to receive in a given epoch for its node to be eligible to receive staking rewards
    - `BOOSTING_FACTOR`: factor of boosting eligibility bond (BEB) validator received as a boost